sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Descriptions:**

-- _repo-updater: less than 1 repositories queued for update for 8h0m0s_
+- _repo-updater: 1000+ repositories queued for update for 5m0s_

 **Possible solutions:**

 - Check repo-updater logs.
-This is expected to fire if there are no user added code hosts
+The queue should drop as items are sent to GitServer
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json